psamuels00/echo-api/README.md

 <span style="color: orange">**TODO explain this option**</span>

-Use a bogus rule to prevent a rule-specific value from being applied globally, eg: PATH:/./ See test_global_and_rule_specific_after_no_selector.

 Use the explicit text: to ensure a text rule with an after=XXms is interpreted as a rule rather than as part of the currently being parsed text rule.
 See test_rule_specific_after_only_no_selector.